DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 In the above example the `$shape` property is specified as a function that provides a set of default controls for all Diagram shapes and also allows using additional controls, depending on the properties of a selected shape.

 The `hasOwnProperty()` method checks whether an item has a certain property specified as an argument of this method.
-If it does, a particular control is rendered.
-For example, if there is the `title` property in the item object, a control which can be used for rendering/modifying this property will be applied (the `Input` control in our example).
+If it does, a particular control is used for rendering/modifying this property.
+For example:

+- if there is the `title` property in the item object,  the **Input** control will be used
+- if there is the `text` property in the item object, the **Textarea** control will be used
+- if there is the `img` property in the item object, the **Avatar** control will be used

 ## Setting the width of Editbar